 • Match the interface to your requirements

-Use a RESTful API for portal or reporting style request/response access to analytics, or use a publish/subscribe streaming interface for consumption of individual messages or ongoing big data system integration.
+Use a RESTful API for request/response access to analytics or use a publish/subscribe streaming interface for consumption of individual messages or ongoing big data system integration.

 • Consume high-volume data as close to the source as possible, with minimal processing overhead